geeksforsocialchange/gfsc_jekyll_boilerplate/_posts/2017-03-16-tech-culture-failing-communities.md

 ---
 layout: blog
 title: Tech culture is failing communities.
 How can we make it better?
+subtitle: We need a roadmap towards truly community-owned technology.
 author: kim
 excerpt: The shift in internet and technology culture over the last decade has been phenomenal.
 Most of the services we use today haven’t been around long at all — Facebook is thirteen years old, Twitter ten, and Instagram six.
 The first iPhone — and arguably with it the modern concept of an “app” — was released in 2007.
 And yet despite all this technology that’s supposed to bring us together, social isolation is a major player in the current epidemic of depression, loneliness, eating disorders, suicide, and other social problems.
 How has this happened?
 ---